Sonamkandari/DBMS_Practice_Work/README.md

 <img width="904" height="445" alt="image" src="https://github.com/user-attachments/assets/b3324edd-c5cd-439c-bef3-ca693d316c62" />
 ---
 # Comparison Operators
-1) equals = checks two values are equal
+-  equals = checks two values are equal
-2) Not equals <>!= checks if two values are not equal
+- Not equals <>!= checks if two values are not equal
-3) greater
+- greater
-4) greater than or equals to operator
+-  greater than or equals to operator
-5) lesser than operator
+- lesser than operator
-6) less than or equals to operator
+-  ess than or equals to operator
 # Logical operator
-1) And operator : All condition must be true
+-  And operator : All condition must be true
-2) or operator : Atleast  one condition must be true aot of all the condition
+-  or operator : Atleast  one condition must be true aot of all the condition
-4) Not operator :reverse  operator it will excludes the matching values
+-  Not operator :reverse  operator it will excludes the matching values
 # Range operator
-1) Between : check whether an values falls between a specific range or not
+-  Between : check whether an values falls between a specific range or not
-2) Explicit comparisons clearly show that both boundries are included
+-  Explicit comparisons clearly show that both boundries are included
 # Membership Operator
-1) In Operator :  it gonna check if the value exixts in a list or not
+-  In Operator :  it gonna check if the value exixts in a list or not
-3) Not In
+-   Not In
 # Search operator
 1) Like :we can use it to find or search for a pattern in text
    <img width="750" height="337" alt="image" src="https://github.com/user-attachments/assets/6684b7ec-ea19-4fa8-9e2e-08d96389810b" />